IABTechLab/uid2docs/api/v2/encryption-decryption.md

 ## Decrypting Responses

 TBD
-Here's an example Python script for generating requests, which takes the client `secret` as parameter.
+Here's an example Python script (`decrypt_response.py`) for decrypting responses, which takes TBD the client `secret` as a parameter.

 ```py
 import base64